GDGLima/GBGTemplate2014/README.md

 GBGTemplate2014
 ===============

-This Template was developed by the GDGLima Frint End Team:
+This Template was developed by the GDGLima Front End Team:

 @AlvarexDavid <br>
 deivid07.21@gmail.com